Best Cleaning Tools for Home

 Key Takeaways

-• Microfiber cloths remove 99% of bacteria without chemicals, making them the most effective reusable cleaning tool for Vancouver homes.
+• Microfiber cloths remove 99% of bacteria with water alone, making them the single highest-impact item on the list.

-• A HEPA-filter vacuum captures 99.97% of particles as small as 0.3 microns, essential for Metro Vancouver's seasonal allergen levels.
+• A true HEPA vacuum captures 99.97% of particles down to 0.3 microns, key for Metro Vancouver's long pollen and wildfire-smoke seasons.

-• White vinegar and baking soda cost under $5 combined and replace dozens of specialized cleaners for most household tasks.
+• White vinegar and baking soda together cost under $5 and replace most specialty cleaners for sinks, tubs, drains, and laundry.

 01